ImageMagick/Usage-Markdown/color_mods/index.md

 The most common use of this is to generate a [Duotone Effect](#duotone) so as to generate 'old looking' photos (See wikipedia on [Sepia Tone](http://en.wikipedia.org/wiki/Sepia_tone#Sepia_toning)).

 For example, here I [Tint](#tint) a contrast enhanced gray-scale rose image, using various colors, to achieve similar sepia-tone like effects.
-Which color you should use on the exact effect you are looking for.
+Which color you should use depends on the exact effect you are looking for.

 ~~~
 convert rose: -colorspace gray -sigmoidal-contrast 10,40%  rose_grey.jpg